 Many analytics tools can help you see and analyze the evolution of your brand community.
 This can be done thanks to metrics related to your audience such as demographic data and account growth and engagement, but also metrics related to your revenue, returning visitors, followers’ activity, etc.

 - Humanize your brand.
 Be personal and create human connections with your consumers.
-This is the best way to build emotional connections and retain the members of your community.
 Do not use a “buy buy buy” mentality.
 Instead, be relatable and add value with news or useful/interesting information.

 - Follow your brand’s mission, vision and personality.
 Ensure that interactions with the members of your brand community are consistent.
 Your community needs to feel part of something it recognizes and respects.

 - Meet your audience where they are.
 Use the channels where your audience is most active.
 For instance, if people are talking about you on Instagram, join the platform and start building your community there.
 If they’re leaving comments on your website, create a forum there.